donbool/neural-confidence-dynamics/README.md

-# Emergent Confidence and Context-Dependent Dynamics in Noisy Recurrent Neural Systems
+# emergent confidence and context-dependent dynamics in noisy recurrent neural systems
 simulates a neuroscience-inspired context-switching decision task using a noisy RNN, and analyze whether confidence and task-relevant structure emerge in internal neural-like dynamics, especially under realistic noise and context changes.